akbaraziz/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 ##
 # Section 2: Application Security with Prisma Cloud
-*This portion of the workshop is optional (or 'read-only') unless you have existing access to Prisma Cloud.*
+> [!NOTE]
+> *This portion of the workshop is inteded to be view-only.
+Those with existing access to Prisma Cloud can follow along but is not recommended to onboard any of the workshop content into a production deployment of Prisma Cloud.
+Use this guide as an example and the content within for demonstration purposes only.*

 ## Integrations and Dashboards
 - Checkov/GHA with API key (GHAS, severity, image scanning)